How Deal Competitor Tracker Automates Competitive Intelligence

 Why does the Analyst use Opus instead of Sonnet?+

-The Analyst generates comprehensive battle cards requiring strategic reasoning: synthesizing 6 dimensions of research into actionable talk tracks, anticipating objections based on competitor strengths, formulating win themes, and identifying competitive landmines.
+The Analyst generates detailed battle cards requiring strategic reasoning: synthesizing 6 dimensions of research into actionable talk tracks, anticipating objections based on competitor strengths, formulating win themes, and identifying competitive landmines.
 This requires the reasoning depth of Opus 4.6.
 The Researcher uses Sonnet 4.6 because per-dimension research is a classification task, not a strategy task.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 What triggers a battle card?+